1984 Mannar massacre

 The 1984 Mannar massacre was the killing of 200+ minority Sri Lankan Tamils civilians by Sri Lankan Army soldiers in the town of Mannar, north-western Sri Lanka, on December 4, 1984.
 The attack was triggered when three Army jeeps hit a land mine, killing one soldier.
 In retaliation, landmarks such as the Central hospital, the post office, a Roman Catholic convent as well as villagers working in rice paddy fields and bus passengers were attacked.
 Villages around Mannar town such as Murunkan and Parappankadal were also attacked.
 Immediately after the incident, the then Sri Lankan President J. R. Jayawardene appointed a Presidential commission of inquiry.
-A local Roman Catholic priest, Mary Bastian who was a member Presidential commission was later killed in January 1985.
+A local Roman Catholic priest, Mary Bastian who was a member of the Presidential commission was later killed in January 1985.
 A Methodist minister George Jeyarajasingham, who was a witness to the incident, was also killed in December 1984.

 Background information

-During the British colonial period, when Sri Lanka was known as Ceylon, most (roughly 60%) civil service jobs were held by the minority Sri Lankan Tamils who constituted approximately 15% of the population.
-This was a result of the Western education provided by American missionaries and others in the Tamil dominated Jaffna peninsula.
-In order to win support amongst the majority Sinhalese people populist politicians initiated measures aimed at correcting the over representation of Tamils in the civil service.
+By 1956, 50% of clerical jobs were held by Tamils, although they were a minority of the country's population.
+This was partly a result of the Western education provided by American missionaries in the Tamil dominated Jaffna peninsula.
+In order to win support amongst the majority Sinhalese people populist politicians initiated measures aimed at reducing the over representation of Tamils in the civil service and science based courses such as the Sinhala Only Act and the Policy of standardisation.
 These measures, as well as riots and pogroms that targeted the Sri Lankan Tamils, led to the formation of a number of rebel groups advocating independence for Sri Lankan Tamils.
 Following the 1983 Black July pogrom full scale civil war erupted between the government and the rebel groups.